-For the three months ended March 31, 2009, we had negative free cash flow of \$5.6 million as compared to negative free cash flow of \$3.7 million in 2008.
-These negative amounts are primarily due to the funding of year end compensation accruals.
-The decrease in free cash flow is primarily due to a decrease in overbillings.
+For the three months ended September 30, 2009, we had free cash flow of \$23.1 million as compared to free cash flow of \$17.7 million in 2008.
+This increase is primarily due to improved working capital efficiency due to lower revenue growth.
+For the nine months ended September 30, 2009, we had free cash flow of \$38.8 million, as compared to free cash flow of \$36.8 million for the nine months ended September 30, 2008.
+This decrease is primarily due to lower net income in 2009.

-As of March 31, 2009, our marketable securities consisted of \$8.5 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
+As of September 30, 2009, our marketable securities consisted of \$6.6 million of auction rate securities, which are variable rate debt instruments, having long-term maturities, but whose interest rates are designed to reset through an auction process, at intervals ranging from seven to 35 days.
 We had \$9.4 million investments in marketable securities as of December 31, 2008.
 All of our auction rate securities are high quality direct municipal obligations which have high investment grade ratings or otherwise are backed by high investment grade rated insurance agencies.
 In February 2008, liquidity issues in the global credit markets caused auctions representing some of the auction rate securities we hold to fail because the amount of securities offered for sale exceeded the bids.
 As a result, the liquidity of our remaining auction rate securities has diminished, and we expect that this decreased liquidity for our auction rate securities will continue as long as the present depressed global credit market environment persists, or until issuers refinance and replace these securities with other instruments.
-As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax, to accumulated other comprehensive income (loss).
+As a result of the temporary declines in fair value for our auction rate securities, which we attribute to liquidity issues rather than credit issues, we recorded an unrealized loss of \$0.3 million, net of tax of \$0.1 million, to accumulated other comprehensive income (loss).
 Our analysis of the fair values of these securities considered, among other items, the creditworthiness of the counterparty, the timing of expected future cash flows, and the possibility that a discount may be required if we choose to sell the securities in the absence of a successful auction.
 These securities were also compared, when possible, to other observable market data with similar characteristics.

 As a result of the current situation in the auction markets, our ability to liquidate our investment in auction rate securities and fully recover the carrying value of our investment in the near term may be limited or impossible.
 If in the future the issuers are unable to successfully close future auctions and their credit ratings deteriorate and if we determine that any future valuation adjustment was other than temporary, we may be required to record an impairment charge on these investments.
 Because the tax exempt interest rates on these bonds are relatively attractive, we believe that we may be able to liquidate our investment without significant loss in the foreseeable future; however, it could take until the final maturity of the underlying notes (up to October 2034) to be repaid.
 Based on our expected operating cash flows, and our other sources of cash, we do not anticipate the potential lack of liquidity on these investments will affect our ability to execute our current business plan.
-In April 2009, we sold \$1.0 million of these auction rate securities at face value.
+During the nine months ended September 30, 2009, we sold \$3.0 million of these auction rate securities at face value.
+An additional \$1.0 million was sold at face value during October 2009; this is included in "Prepaid Expenses and Other" in our consolidated balance sheet.